Our Impact on the Environment

 Through our local sourcing policy, we are not only helping our local community by providing economic support, but are also benefiting the environment by reducing the food miles of our products.
 Our cycle scheme which encourages employees to cycle to work also helps reduce our overall impact on the environment.

-We have recently become a supply chain member of the Roundtable on Sustainable Palm Oil (RSPO) showing our commitment to sustainable sourcing of palm oil throguhtout the supply chain.
+We are a supply chain member of the Roundtable on Sustainable Palm Oil (RSPO) showing our commitment to sustainable sourcing of palm oil throguhtout the supply chain.
 Read more here.

 The Village Bakery is planning to create a new nature reserve in the middle of one of the largest Industrial estates in the UK.
 Our plan is to breathe new life into the six acres of woodland to the rear of the Wrexham site.
 We have signed a partnership agreement with the North Wales Wildlife Trust and hope to have the nature reserve open to the public within three years.